Authentication

 Finding your API key

-Store your API key in an environment variable (NINJASPROXY_API_KEY) or a secrets manager.
-Never hard-code it in source files.
+Store secrets safely: keep your API key in an environment variable or a secrets manager.
+Do not hard-code it into source files or screenshots.

 Adding IPs to your whitelist